The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

 This result, i.e., that finite-state satisfiability for $\univar$-free $\lfpsohyltlfp$ sentences is at least as hard as truth in second-order arithmetic, should be contrasted with the general satisfiability problem for $\univar$-free $\lfpsohyltlfp$ sentences, which is \myquot{only} $\Sigma_1^1$-complete~\cite{sohypercomplexity}, i.e., much simpler.
 The reason is that every satisfiable $\lfpsohyltlfp$ sentence has a countable model (i.e., a countable set of traces).
 This is even true for the formula~$\phi_\prefs$ we have constructed.
 However, every \emph{finite-state} transition system that satisfies the formula must have uncountably many traces.
 This fact allows us to mimic quantification over arbitrary subsets of $\nats$, which is not possible in a countable model.
 Thus, the general satisfiability problem is simpler than the finite-state satisfiability problem.

 Finally, we prove the upper bound for $\lfpsohyltlfp$ model-checking.

 \begin{lem} $\lfpsohyltlfp$ model-checking is polynomial-time reducible to truth in second-order arithmetic. \end{lem}

-\begin{proof} As done before, we will mimic trace quantification via quantification of sets of natural numbers and capture the temporal operators using addition.
-To capture the \myquot{quantification} of fixed points, we use again witness trees.
+\begin{proof} As in the (upper bound) proof of Theorem~\ref{thm_satcomplexity} (and several times thereafter), we mimic trace quantification via quantification of sets of natural numbers and capture the temporal operators using addition.
+To capture the \myquot{quantification} of fixed points, we use again witness trees (see Subsection~\ref{subsec_lfpsatcw} for details).
 Recall that these depend on a variable assignment of the trace variables.
 Thus, in our construction, we need to explicitly handle such an assignment as well (encoded by a set of natural numbers) in order to be able to correctly apply witness trees.

 Let $\tsys = (V,E,I,\lambda)$ be a finite transition system.
 We assume without loss of generality that $V = \set{0,1,\ldots, n}$ for some $n \ge 0$.
 Recall that $\pair \colon \nats\times\nats \rightarrow\nats$ denotes Cantor's pairing function defined as $\pair(i,j) = \frac{1}{2}(i+j)(i+j+1) +j$, which is a bijection and implementable in arithmetic.
 We encode a path~$\rho(0)\rho(1)\rho(2)\cdots$ through $\tsys$ by the set~$\set{\pair(j,\rho(j)) \mid j \in\nats} \subseteq \nats$.
 Not every set encodes a path, but the first-order formula